 The House has been more productive than any Congress in the modern era.

-The reason I think that the storyline is that we haven't done much, is because in part the president and others have said these early timelines about things need to be done by a certain point.
+The reason I think that the storyline is that we haven't done much is because, in part, the President and others have set these early timelines about things need to be done by a certain point.

-And so part of the reason I think people feel like we're under underperforming is because too many kind of artificial deadlines on uh unrelated to the reality of the complexity of legislating, may not have been fully understood.
+And so, part of the reason I think people feel like we're underperforming is because too many kind of artificial deadlines, unrelated to the reality and the complexity of legislating, may not have been fully understood.

 How much have we done?